 Since routines in BigQuery can only be executed on code which is in the exact same physical location, the deployment process mirrors the entire

-flowfunctions function set to all required Google Cloud regions (both multi-region and single region).
+flowfunctions function set to all required Google Cloud regions (both multi-region, dual-region and single region).
 The projects are named by appending a double hyphen and the lowercase region identifier:

-The function sets are then either aligned to the BigQuery language (e.g.
+The function sets are then aligned to the functional application (e.g.

 SELECT syntax depending on the function type, for example the function